mostafalamey/smart-queuing-system/docs/DEVELOPMENT_STATUS.md

 # Smart Queue System - Development Status Report

+**Last Updated:** August 18, 2025

 ## Project Overview

 The Smart Queue System is a comprehensive enterprise-grade SaaS platform designed to streamline queue management for businesses across various industries.
 The system consists of an admin dashboard for queue management and a customer-facing mobile application for ticket booking, both deployed in production with enterprise authentication and privacy-first notifications.

-## Current Development Status - MVP 100% COMPLETE + MAJOR NOTIFICATION ENHANCEMENT! 🚀
+## Current Development Status - PRODUCTION-READY & FULLY CLEANED UP! 🚀✨

-⚠️ **IMPORTANT**: Run the latest database migration scripts (`database-push-notifications-ticket-based.sql` and `database-push-notifications-final-swap.sql`) in your Supabase SQL Editor for the new notification system.

 ### ✅ Production Deployment with Latest Enhancements